 Maintain hygiene standards

 You can set an example to the rest of your team by maintaining high hygiene standards yourself.
 Tidy up any mess that you see, wash your hands, throw away rubbish and mop up any spills.
 While you might be thinking, "I'm the manager, I shouldn't be cleaning," you're responsible for the hygiene standards in your restaurant and you need to help keep it clean.
+Also some restaurants may now require staff to wear a facemask and gloves while working in their specific environment.
+If this is the case, make sure you and your staff always follow the business guidelines around when to wear them and replace them

 Organise team meetings